Vaibhi1235/mini-project-python/README.md

-ola and hotel two mini project upload with using def function and whn user will give input it will show ride charges and hotelbill
+Two mini project upload - ola and hotel using fuctions for above project create diffrent function in which user will give their input to book ola and food menu so automatically it will give user their total cost for their input by using python code using function